ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

 ## Data Augmentation Results in Keras
 ![kera_sug_results](https://github.com/ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/blob/master/resources/keras_aug_results.PNG)

 - The results are impressive, and our validation accuracy jumped from 0.88 to 0.95, we are very close to our target accuracy of 0.96 or more to beat human performance.
-Our model is not overfitting, as we can see the training and validation curves are close to each other
+Our model is not overfitting, as the training and validation curves are close to each other
-- Please note that the benchmark accuracy of 0.96 for humans for based on what I have read on research papers and for our data it may or may not eb correct.
-But having a benchmark is always good to compare how our model performed.
+- Please note that the benchmark accuracy of 0.96 for humans for based on what I have read on research papers and for our data it may or may not be correct.
+But having a benchmark is always good to know how our model performed.

 ## Data Augmentation source code in Keras